PyNetic/PyNetic/Philosophy.md

 # ❓What is PyNetic?
 ### 🍃 A fresh take on a frontend framework
-PyNetic aims to build on modern frontend frameworks, focusing on simplicity, utilizing the Python language to eliminate the need for extra boilerplate code or confusion in the development process.
+PyNetic aims to be on modern frontend framework.
+Focusing on simplicity and modularity, utilizing the Python language to eliminate the need for extra boilerplate code or confusion in the development process.

 ### 🛩️ Reactivity should be easy
   - Variable binding should be implicit, not explicit
      - Instead of explicitly binding a variable to a component and having a wrapper function be the means to causing effects within the dom, a variable should trigger an effect wherever it is used automatically.
+     - To be put in other terms, Variables should act like normal variables, only they cause reactivity.
 This just makes sense.
   - All variables can be accessed at runtime
     - All variables are defined in global scope at runtime
-    - Access to a variable will subscribe the accessor to changes of that variable
+    - Access to a variable will subscribe the accessor to changes in that variable
 ### 📦 Only nessecary code is sent to the client
   - this means:
     -  no comments
     -  no type hints
     -  Code should be minified as much as possible without losing the original meaining
-### 🖨️ A declaritive Frontend Framework written in Python that compiles to HTML, CSS, JS and lean Python code that can be sent to the browser
+### 🖨️ A Frontend Framework written in Python that compiles to HTML, CSS, JS and/or lean Python code that can be sent to the browser
-While PyNetic will still need a Python runtime in the browser, it is Python runtime agnostic.
-Meaning any cPython browser runtime should run PyNetic code.
+PyNetic will either need to be compiled to JavaScript, or package a Python runtime to the client.
   - <b>JavaScript should not be the de-facto</b>
     - Until very recently, JavaScript has been the only kid on the block
       - <ins>Insert: WASM!</ins> With WASM any language can be compiled for the browser